 5 Ways to Get The Kids Helping Around The House

-- Give them a title.
-Kids want to be seen as good, and they want their parents to be proud of them.
-That's why reinforcing this when it comes to chores could be the trick to getting them to do more around the house.
-In the study detailed by this article, researchers found that kids who were asked to be their parent's "helper" when doing chores were much more apt to help out than those who were just asked to "help."
-Giving a child a positive title when doing these tasks helps to reinforce the fact that they are being good and doing a good job.
+Reinforcing how good and helpful your kids are when it comes to chores could be the trick to getting them to do more around the house.
+In the study detailed on Live Science, researchers found that kids who were asked to be their parent's "helper" when doing chores were much more apt to help out than those who were just asked to "help."
+Giving a child a positive title when doing these tasks reinforces the fact that they are being good and doing a good job.
 That way, they'll want to identify with it.

-- Start early.
-Kids of all ages can help around the house, but their tasks should always be age-appropriate.
+Kids of almost any age—excluding infants and toddlers—can help around the house, but their tasks should always be age-appropriate.
 Young children can perform simple tasks like putting toys away or feeding the pets, and older kids can take on bigger chores like raking leaves from the yard or vacuuming the house.
-The earlier your start asking them to help out, the sooner it will become part of their routine.
+The earlier you start asking them to help out, the sooner it will become part of their routine.